 Twins Preview & Projected Starter

-Minnesota moved to 66-62 after defeating Texas.
-The Twins snuck away with game one, and they’ll look to double down here on Friday.
+Minnesota moved to 67-63 after falling to Texas.
+The Twins nearly took a 3-0 series lead last night, and they’ll look to regroup in the series finale.
 The Minnesota offense is scoring 3.47 runs per game, while batting .237, with a .315 on-base percentage.
 The pitching staff carries a 3.58 ERA, with a 1.18 WHIP.

 Twins Player Trends & Props